 The Tanner Family prides itself on outreach to the larger community.
 They started the Box C Ranch in 2001, which has added another source of revenue to the ranch but also serves as an educational opportunity for guests who are taught about the importance of sustainable agriculture through exposure to the ranch’s conservation activities.
 Della is also home to several research projects including a sage grouse tracking project by Utah State University.
 Beyond the borders of the ranch, the Tanner brothers have held numerous positions in agricultural organizations at the local and state levels.

-“The Tanners have been great examples of a conservation ethic for generations and exemplify the pioneer spirit of Utah,” said Bill Hopkin, Utah Department of Agriculture and Food in his letter of recommendation.
+“The Tanners have been great examples of a conservation ethic for generations and exemplify the pioneer spirit of Utah,” said Bill Hopkin of the Utah Department of Agriculture and Food in his letter of recommendation.
 “Their service and love for natural resources is from the heart and Utah is a better place because of this family.”